William B. Bradshaw II

 Prior to founding Green Coast, he helped plan and/or develop over $150 million in projects in North Carolina, Louisiana, Texas, and Massachusetts.
 For nearly three years, he served as the Organizational Director of the Davidson Housing Coalition, a non-profit affordable housing developer based in Davidson, North Carolina.
 He has also worked as a green development specialist for New Ecology, Inc.

 Will holds a Ph.D. in Regional and Urban Economics and Sustainable Community Development, Masters Degrees in City Planning and Real Estate Development from the Massachusetts Institute of Technology, and degrees in Physics and Cross-Cultural Studies from Davidson College.
-He lives in New Orleans, LA, with his wife, Rebekah, and their two children.
+He lives in New Orleans, LA, with his wife, Rebekah, and their three children.